-In a pivot table, you can use custom formulas to create calculated fields and calculated items.
+In an Excel pivot table, you can use custom formulas to create calculated fields and calculated items.

-The key difference between them is that:
+The key difference between calculated fields and calculated items is that:

 After you create formulas in a pivot table, you can use a built-in command to create a list of all the formulas in a pivot table.

 In the examples below, we'll set up a pivot table with both types of formulas, to see where and how each type of formula works best.

 Here are the key features of pivot table calculated items: